Behavior Consultation Team

-The Behavior Consultation Team is a campus wide team that provides consultation, makes recommendations for action and coordinates campus resources in response to reports of disruptive or concerning behavior displayed by students, staff or faculty.
+The BCT is a campus wide team that provides consultation, makes recommendations for action and coordinates campus resources in response to reports of disruptive or concerning behavior displayed by students.

 Examples of such instance include, but are not limited to: